replicatedhq/kots.io/content/kotsadm/troubleshooting/support-bundle.md

 weight: 10100
 ---

-When using the Admin Console to manage an application, a Troubleshoot tab is available to generate, analyze, manage and provide remediation suggestions when an application isn't running optimally.
+When using the Admin Console to manage an application, a Troubleshoot tab is available to generate, analyze, manage, and provide remediation suggestions when an application isn't running optimally.

 To start, click on the Troubleshoot tab in the Admin Console.